It is late afternoon here in Tulsa, Oklahoma. The day has been a dreary, rainy blur. For some reason I was sick all night. As was Charlie.

 But last night, all I could think was: Please let this be over.
 And thoughts of today were of no consequence.

 Finally, sleep released me from the stomach cramps and back pain.

 It began to get light out.
 The objects around me began to be take on a familiar shape.

 Today I am slow.
 My usually energetic self is moving along like a snail.
 If only I could sleep in daytime, I might feel more rested.
 But that is an escape I never seem to find.

 The day has been filled with rain and the sun has not come out at all.
 As though it needed a sick day as well.

 Finally, close to noon, after a shower and fresh pajamas, I allowed myself one cup of coffee.
 And was ever so pleased that it didn’t make me feel worse.
 I needed that jolt of caffeine to drag myself through the day.

-I have spent the day doing laundry, since that takes no real thought.
+I have spent the past hours doing laundry, since that takes no real thought.